-Strong skills in drawing from first hand (from life) and strong problem solving skills.
+Strong skills in drawing from first-hand (from life) and strong problem-solving skills.
 An ability to juggle coursework deadlines and to work independently to devise ideas for personal investigations arising from a set theme.
-Strong skills in research and extended writing are needed for the 1,000-2,000 word A2 Written Investigation.
+Strong skills in research and extended writing are needed for the 1,000-2,000-word A2 Written Investigation.
 A willingness to take creative risks.
 A keen interest in historical and contemporary issues in Art and Design.

 A grade A in GCSE Art and Design.
-Students moving from another school to study at A Level should bring a portfolio of their work as evidence of their ability.
 A grade B or above in English Language is desirable due to the requirement for extended writing at A2.